nautobot/nautobot/nautobot/docs/installation/migrating-from-postgresql.md

 >>>
 ```

-Press Control-D to exit the `shell` when you are finished.
+Press Control-D to exit the `nbshell` when you are finished.

 ## Import the database dump into MySQL